fe-ux/FinanceAccountingSystem/README.md

     .
-    ├── PostgerSQL                  # Files for initial database ├── Kafka                       # Files for create Kafka topics ├── LogsSchemes                 # The scheme of the project device and service verification reports ├── managementservice           # Microservice for adding/deleting/receiving financial transactions ├── statisticsservice           # Microservice can view the statistics of its expenses and income │                                 for a certain period, as well as receive the total amount of expenses and income.
+    ├── PostgerSQL                  # Files for initial database ├── Kafka                       # Files for create Kafka topics ├── Scheme                      # The scheme of the project device and service verification reports ├── managementservice           # Microservice for adding/deleting/receiving financial transactions ├── statisticsservice           # Microservice can view the statistics of its expenses and income │                                 for a certain period, as well as receive the total amount of expenses and income.